 Several studies suggest that suppressing the ovaries during chemotherapy with an injection like Lupron or Zoladex partially protects the ovaries from chemotherapy damage.
 These drugs are expensive but are covered by most private and government drug plans.
 This is a good option for women who cannot afford egg or embryo freezing or who want to preserve their natural fertility if possible and use IVF only as a back-up, a particularly wise choice if only a few eggs or embryos could be frozen.

 Are fertility treatments safe after a diagnosis of breast cancer?

-Studies show that in general chemotherapy (and hormone therapy) can be started any time within 3 months of surgery so a three-week delay for harvesting eggs is usually not an issue.
+Studies show that in general chemotherapy (and hormone therapy) can be started any time within 3 months of surgery so a two-week delay for harvesting eggs is usually not an issue.
 For most women who will be getting chemotherapy before surgery such a delay is also totally safe.